 - Financial Analysis: We begin by looking at the company’s three major financial statements—the income statement, the balance sheet and the statement of cash flows—primarily focusing on the company’s ability to generate cash flow (statement of cash flows) and the company’s liquidity and capital structure sustainability (balance sheet).

 - Combined Approach: In our investment analysis, we combine both “top-down analysis,” looking at the larger economic and industry dynamics, with “bottom-up” analysis that involves a thorough review and analysis of the company’s financial filings, quarterly earnings conference calls, investor presentations, and other relevant documents.
 Relevant risk factors are identified and the company’s ability to withstand these factors is assessed.

-- Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but also undertakes an appraisal of the company’s intrinsic value, determining the relative value of each piece of the capital structure.
+- Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but also undertakes an appraisal of the company’s intrinsic value, determining the relative value of the various securities within the company’s the capital structure.